-The Fund does not isolate that portion of the results of operations arising from the effect of changes in foreign exchange rates on investments from fluctuations arising from changes in market prices of investments held.
+The Company does not isolate that portion of the results of operations arising from the effect of changes in foreign exchange rates on investments from fluctuations arising from other changes in the fair value of investments held.
 Such fluctuations are included in net change in unrealized gains from investments in the statements of operations.